lukaskratzel/ba/content/proposal/objective.typ

 = Objective

 This thesis aims to design, implement, and evaluate a comprehensive scaling API for cloud-based IDE deployments in educational platforms.
-Building upon Theia Cloud's existing infrastructure, the work will address the identified challenges through four primary objectives.
+Building upon Theia Cloud's existing infrastructure, the work will address the identified challenges through four primary objectives using the architecture shown in @fig:ssd.

-// 1.
-Design and implement a unified scaling API
+1. Design and implement a unified scaling API
-// 2.
-Enhance container prewarming mechanisms to eliminate cold-start delays
+2. Enhance container prewarming mechanisms to eliminate cold-start delays
-// 3.
-Implement secure user binding and dynamic session management
+3. Implement User Binding and Session Management
-// 4.
-Evaluate system performance and establish operational guidelines
+4. Evaluate system performance and establish operational guidelines

 == Design and Implement a Unified Scaling API

 This objective creates a comprehensive API as the primary interface for controlling Theia Cloud's scaling behavior.
-The API enables dynamic IDE provisioning through endpoints for warm pool adjustment, capacity reservation, and session lifecycle management, supporting programming language-specific configurations and real-time capacity queries.
+The API enables dynamic IDE provisioning through endpoints for session pool adjustment, capacity reservation, and session lifecycle management, supporting programming language-specific configurations and real-time capacity queries.
 This forms the foundation for all subsequent objectives.

 == Enhance Container Prewarming Mechanisms to Eliminate Cold-Start Delays

-Building upon Theia Cloud's existing prewarming mechanism, this objective refines warm pool management to ensure reliable instance handling across multiple programming language configurations.
+Building upon Theia Cloud's existing prewarming mechanism, this objective refines session pool management to ensure reliable instance handling across multiple programming language configurations.
 The enhanced mechanism maintains pre-initialized containers with loaded dependencies, eliminating provisioning and initialization delays while handling concurrent assignments and preventing resource leaks.

 == Implement User Binding and Session Management